 Most of what you do will be in your own area, so you can work at home, at school or wherever you prefer!
 Some training sessions, as well as your BGF work enquiry, will be face-to-face so you’ll need to travel if you want to come to one of those, but we’ll cover your costs.
-You’ll need to travel to go to the summer school too.
+You’ll need to travel to go to the residential week too.

 Will I receive help with my projects?

 Yes, your Bright Green Future group project will be able to help you and will be available during group check ins.
 The rest of the Bright Green Future staff team are available to help and offer mentoring and coaching.

 Can Bright Green Future be part of my Duke of Edinburgh award?